 Original Medicare is a federal health insurance program for seniors and people with certain disabilities.
+So does Medicare cover emergency room visits?
 When a Medicare recipient requires emergency care, Medicare does cover emergency room visits for the most part, and the recipient pays a copayment.

 Read on to learn more about emergency room costs and how a Medicare Supplement Insurance plan can help reduce what you pay out of pocket for Medicare emergency room coverage.

 What is the Copay for Medicare Emergency Room Coverage?

 A copay is the fixed amount that you pay for covered health services after your deductible is met.
 In most cases, a copay is required for doctor’s visits, hospital outpatient visits, doctor’s and hospital outpatients services, and prescription drugs.
 Medicare copays differ from coinsurance in that they're usually a specific amount, rather than a percentage of the total cost of your care.

 Medicare does cover emergency room visits.
 You'll pay a Medicare emergency room copay for the visit itself and a copay for each hospital service.
 It is important to remember, however, that your actual Medicare urgent care copay amount can vary widely, depending on the services you require and where you receive care.

 If you are admitted for inpatient hospital services after an emergency room visit, Medicare Part A does help cover costs for your hospital stay.
 Medicare Part A does not cover emergency room visits that don't result in admission for an inpatient hospital stay.

 What Does Medicare Pay for Emergency Room Visits?